windows9xpee/PyWare/README.md

 Easy to skid,

 # Tips/Problems
-Windows default terminal doesn't support colors, I reccomend alacritty.
-Attaching to roblox takes a while
+Very slow, Takes a while to attach